-- ☑ Bacteriological water samples are reported back as "unsatisfactory". - ☑ The main drain, located at the deep end of the pool is not clearly visible from the pool deck. - ☑ The bottom drain plate/grate is not in place, secure, or is broken - ☑ Spa water temperature is over 104 ° F. - ☑ Body fluid contamination - ☑ The pool fails to meet chemical standards.
+- ☑ Bacteriological water samples are reported back as "unsatisfactory". - ☑ The main drain, located at the deep end of the pool is not clearly visible from the pool deck. - ☑ The bottom drain plate/grate is not in place, secure, or is broken - ☑ Spa water temperature exceeds 104 ° Fahrenheit - ☑ Body fluid incident/contamination - ☑ The pool fails to meet chemical standards.
 Those standards include: